 If the shape of the woman’s uterus becomes distorted as birth approaches, the baby is prevented from getting into the best possible position for birthing.
 And even if the baby manages to place himself in the desirable head down position, a tight uterine cavity can prevent the baby’s head from moving into the ideal presentation for delivery.
 The head can become slightly tilted to one side or even more traumatically, present in the posterior position.
 Any fetal position that alters the baby’s correct habitus even slightly during birth will slow labor and add pain to both mother and baby.
 Women are often told that their babies were too big, or labor “just slowed down” when it was really the baby’s presentation interfering with the normal process and progression.
 Because excessive body weight tends to exaggerate ingrained aberrant postural patterns, therapists must address all soft tissues and osseous tissues (beginning with the feet) that may alter pelvic balance.

 Mothers with a tendency for foot pronation and valgus knees are particularly susceptible to ligamentous laxity when the relaxin hormone enters the system during the third trimester.
-As the woman’s weight increase and medial ankle ligaments (spring and deltoid) become lax, the already pronated talus bone continues its medial glide off the calcaneus causing the foot and arch to drop into hyperpronation.
-Figure 13 demonstrates a very therapeutic myoskeletal technique for bringing balance to a misaligned talocalcanea joint due to weakened ankle ligaments.
+As the woman’s weight increases and medial ankle ligaments (spring and deltoid) become lax, the already pronated talus bone continues its medial glide off the calcaneus causing the foot and arch to drop into hyperpronation.
+Image 13. demonstrates a very therapeutic myoskeletal technique for bringing balance to a misaligned talocalcaneal joint due to weakened ankle ligaments.
 Recall that ligaments like stress but do not like strain.
 Ankle, knee, and pelvic alignment should be assessed and corrected during each session.

 Home retraining exercises that focus on restoration of proper tone in the trunk stabilizers, diaphragms, and pelvic floor muscles are essential therapeutic pieces of the pregnancy puzzle.
 Transversus abdominis, pelvic-clock and Thera-Band toning routines boost therapeutic outcomes when performed on a regular basis between sessions.
 Pilates, yoga, Rolf Movement and other trunk stabilizing programs also seem effective in helping the body’s innate self-regulatory mechanisms produce a healthy happy baby.